li-zhang1/dynamic-website-with-docker-ECS/README.md

-# Web Application Deployment with Docker and AWS
+# Theer Tier Web Application Deployment with Docker and ECS

 ## Overview
 This project demonstrates how to containerize a web application using Docker and deploy it on AWS with automated scaling and seamless updates.

+This project also leverages Terraform to automate the provisioning and management of cloud infrastructure.
+It simplifies resource deployment, ensures consistency, and enhances scalability.
+You can find the Terraform configuration files in the following repository: (Terraform Project Repository)[https://github.com/li-zhang1/rentzone-terraform-ecs-project]

 ## Features
 - **Dockerized Application**: Built and packaged a web application using Docker to ensure consistency across environments and reduce setup time from hours to minutes.